evermeer/UITestHelper/README.md

 # General information

 When creating UI tests you will see that you are often repeating the same pieces of code.
 The UITestHelper library will try to limit this code repetition.
-Besides that there is also functionality to make your code strongly typed.
+Besides that there is also functionality to make your code resistant against wrongly typed identifiers.

 ## Using UITestHelper in your own App